 Charlotte: I started the Young Choreographer residency when I was seventeen years old, I was incredibly young.
 I made a conscious, but difficult, decision to leave Rambert in my second year rather than complete my BA Honours and joined the residency at The Royal Ballet instead of completing my third year at Rambert.
-The Residency at The Royal Ballet was a once in a lifetime opportunity.
-During this experience I was mentored by a leading figure in the industry, Wayne McGregor, and the Director, Kevin O’Hare, who both gave me the platform to develop and grow, to experiment and learn from challenges.
+The Residency at The Royal Ballet was a once-in-a-lifetime opportunity.
+During this experience, I was mentored by a leading figure in the industry, Wayne McGregor, and the Director, Kevin O’Hare, who gave me the platform to develop and grow, experiment, and learn from challenges.
 The knowledge I gained from working at the Royal Opera House and with the Royal Ballet was transformational and I feel so honoured to have had that experience.
 The MA is an opportunity to reflect on my choreographic process to improve outcomes in terms of production and to also look at my career development in light of my experience to date.
-In addition, the MA also provides opportunity to complete my theoretical studies and receive accreditation in relation to choreography.
+In addition, the MA also provides the opportunity to complete my theoretical studies and receive accreditation in relation to choreography.

 Charlotte: I am so grateful for the support I have received as an emerging choreographer, and I hope in return I can share what I have learned to help someone else.
 It is important to be vulnerable at times and call for help when you find yourself out of your depth.